monabennis/Policy-in-Action-2023-CAP-reform/README.md

 # Policy-in-Action-2023-CAP-reform

 This project analyzes the impact of the 2023 Common Agricultural Policy (CAP) reform on French farms.

+## Data
+We use data provided by the

 ## Methodology
 We employ causal inference methods to estimate the effect of losing CAP eligibility on gross standard output.
 Namely Difference-in-Differences, ...